Masakazu Konishi: Personal life and death

 In his spare time, Konishi enjoyed working with animals, writing "I have been lucky, because I did not have to go far from my hobby to my scientific subjects."
 In his later years, he began training border collies to herd sheep.

-In 1990, Konishi received the International Prize for Biology, which was established to honour Hirohito, the Shōwa Emperor of Japan (1901–1989).
+In 1990, Konishi received the International Prize for Biology, which was established to honor Hirohito, the Shōwa Emperor of Japan (1901–1989).
 When receiving the award, he met Akihito, son of Hirohito, and his wife Empress Michiko.
 Several years later, the imperial couple invited Konishi to dine at their palace.
 The couple did not say a word about the Japanese food he had chosen during the meal; nevertheless, Konishi found the Empress particularly "charming" and, later, sent her a reel of tape containing the song of European nightingales.
 She thanked him in a handwritten letter.

-Konishi retired from his position at Caltech in 2013, and died on 23 July 2020 at the age of 87.
+Konishi retired from his position at Caltech in 2013, and died of natural causes at his home in San Diego, California on July 23, 2020, at the age of 87.